iamSShan/facemash/masher/README.md

 ### Database Description

-Create a postgres DB of name mash_db and postgres user of name mash_user Then
+Create a postgres DB of name mash_db and postgres user of name mash_user, Then

 	ALTER USER mash_user PASSWORD 'root';